3. Base Instructions#

 3.4.
 Data Processing#

-In addition to the load and store instructions, another large group of instructions are the data-processing instructions.
+In addition to load and store instructions, another large group is the data-processing instructions.
 These instructions read operands from up to two source registers, perform the computation, and write the result back to a destination register.
 The registers that an instruction reads from are called source registers.
 The registers an instruction writes to are called destination registers.
-When an instruction reads from and writes to a register, it is also referred to as a destination register in the corresponding A64 ISA instruction description.
+When an instruction reads from and writes to a register, that register is also referred to as a destination register in the corresponding A64 ISA instruction description.
 In addition to register data, some instructions use immediate values.
-Since the ISA contains many data-processing instructions, we will provide high-level descriptions of a few examples.
+Since the ISA contains many data-processing instructions, we formulate high-level descriptions for a few examples:

 ADD (immediate): add x3, x8, #16